Cell Tower equipment upfrade in progress.

 • Whangamata South, Waikato.

-The 8 RCG sites are in:
+The 8 new RCG cell sites are located at:

 • Whakatau, Bay of Plenty.